genericmedia24/lib/docs/guides/state.md

 ```html
 data-oninput="input-set-state"
 ```

-This command is included in the library, together with a lot of other useful standard commands.

 Note that in this case no ID of a target element is given, which means that the `originElement` and the `targetElement` of the command will be the same.